Beaver Dam State Park

 Though you can reach Beaver Dam State Park in most vehicles (during dry months, at least), we recommend a high clearance, 4WD rig for the nearly 30-mile unpaved access road.
 Though this dirt and gravel road is maintained and graded throughout the year, be sure to call the park office to check road conditions before dipping a tire or two in off-grid Nevada.

 Beaver Dam State Park is open 24 hours a day, seven days a week.
-For the most up-to-date information on hours, campsite availability and entry fees, please view the Nevada State Parks webpage.
+For the most up-to-date information on hours, campsite availability and entry fees, please get in touch with the park directly at (775) 728-4460.